Shen Zheng 「郑深」

 Motivation: Previous image-to-image translation methods produce artifacts and distortions, and lack control over the amount of rain generated.

-Solution: Introduce a Triangular Probability Similarity (TPS) loss to minimize the artifacts and distortions during rain generation.
-Propose a Semantic Noise Contrastive Estimation (SeNCE) strategy to optimize the amounts of generated rain.
+Solution: Introduce a Triangular Probability Similarity (TPS) loss to minimize the artifacts and distortions.
+Propose a Semantic Noise Contrastive Estimation (SeNCE) strategy to stabilize the amounts of generated rain.
 Show that realistic rain generation benefits deraining and object detection in rain.

 Low-Light Image Enhancement: A Comprehensive Survey and Beyond